elastic/ml-cpp/build-setup/windows_simple.md

 ### Environment

 Create a `.bashrc` similar to that recommended in [windows.md](windows.md), but with a couple of extra environment variables.
 The build system lets you define `VCBASE` and `WINSDKBASE` to point it to the right compiler and SDK.
 In addition you have to put the directories into PATH as well.
-This is how it could look:
+This is how it could look (paths may be different depending on other packages installed):

 ```
-export VCBASE=PROGRA~2/MICROS~2/2019/BUILDT~1
+export VCBASE=PROGRA~2/MICROS~3/2022/BUILDT~1
 export WINSDKBASE=PROGRA~2/WI3CF2~1

 export CPP_SRC_HOME=$HOME/ml-cpp